efabless/openlane2/docs/source/getting_started/common/docker_installation/installation_linux.md

 For OpenLane you need a couple of tools installed:

-* Docker 19.03.12+
+* Docker v27.3.1+
-  * Docker post-installation steps for running without root
+  * Docker post-installation steps for running without root.
-* Git 2.35+
+* Git v2.35+
-* Python 3.8+ with pip and tkinter
+* Python v3.8+ with pip and tkinter

 Please install all of these dependencies using your package manager.
-Please note that while alternative container services such as podman do work, they are not officially supported.
+Please note that while alternative container services such as podman do work, they are not officially supported and are best-effort.

 ### Installing Docker